hodyroff/scs-training/cluster-stacks.md

   - [Cluster API](https://cluster-api.sigs.k8s.io/)
   - [Helm](https://helm.sh/)

----

 ## 2. What Are Cluster Stacks?

-Cluster Stacks is a composable, modular, and declarative framework or set of tooling for defining, provisioning, and managing Kubernetes clusters, often across cloud providers or infrastructure environments.
+Cluster Stacks is a framework and a set of reference implementations for defining, and managing Kubernetes clusters, often across cloud providers or infrastructure environments.
 The term is inspired by the idea of application stacks, but at the infrastructure layer: instead of just defining applications that run on Kubernetes, a cluster stack